SoulWallet/smart-contract-wallet-4337/dev-docs/SoulWallet-Tech.md

 + Chrome plugin: Node.js/TS
 + Contract: Solidity
 + Security center: AWS Lambda /Node.js
-+
-### Product roadmap
-+ 0. POC - basic wallet function that support erc-4337 with foucs on social recovery.
-+ 1. Signature aggregation.
-+ 2. Default guardian and more guardian settings.
-+ 3. Paymaster enable protocol to pay for user's wallet creation and gas.
 ### Scale and performance
 + All the repo of Github will be open source.
 + The contract will be deployed on Layer1 and Layer2, it depends on the Ethereum Sharding and more.